Mohs Micrographic Surgery for Nonmelanoma Skin Cancer

 examination of each layer of skin to detect cancer cells.
 It also allows a

-the cancer cells.
+the cancer cells are removed.

 local anesthetic is injected into the skin before the